My Mother the Carjacker: Cultural references

 The title is a reference to the TV series My Mother the Car.
 The song Mona sings with the convicts is "I Fought the Law".
 The song played during the '60s montage is Jimi Hendrix's version of "All Along the Watchtower".
 The montage concludes with John Wayne as a guest on Rowan and Martin's Laugh-In saying "You bet your sweet bippy", a catch phrase of the show.
 During the scenes with Homer re-enacting his childhood for his mother, the song being played is "Mother and Child Reunion" by Paul Simon.
 When Homer is having prints of pictures of his mother made, the song played is "Mother" by John Lennon.
 Homer's line of "Bless the loom that fruited you" is a reference to Fruit of the Loom.
 Homer's line of "We'll hide you where there's no people – Disney California Adventure Park" is a reference to how a park in Disneyland had poor attendance.
 The scene of the Homer pinning newspapers to the wall and letters jumping out and deciphering hidden messages is a homage to similar scenes in A Beautiful Mind.
 When Homer is showing the family headlines is a parody of the "Headlines" segment on The Tonight Show with Jay Leno.
 Also, Lisa says "Don't go inside!
 It's a trap!", which is a reference of Admiral Ackbar's famous line, said in Return of the Jedi.

 Reception

+Viewing figures

 During its original run, the episode gained 12.4 million viewers, losing to a rerun of "Three Gays of the Condo" (12.6).

-The episode was nominated for a Writers Guild of America Award.
+Critical response

+Colin Jacobson of DVD Movie Guide said the episode was not as good as the previous episode and "more emotional than most" episodes.
+However, he thought it was a "reasonably satisfying program".

+On Four Finger Discount, Brendan Dando and Guy Davis liked the performance by Glenn Close but thought the plot was a repeat of her previous appearance.

 IGN ranks Glenn Close's performances as the twenty-fifth best guest appearances in the show's history.

+Awards and nominations

+Writer Michael Price was nominated for the Writers Guild of America Award for Television: Animation for this episode at the 56th Writers Guild of America Awards.